smarticoai/public-api/docs/classes/WSAPI.md

 Reports a click/action event for an engagement (when user interacts with engagement content).
 Use this method to track when users click on or interact with engagement content such as inbox messages, popups.
+When using for Inbox cases, you need to use message guid as engagement_uid, and pass 31 as activityType, and pass the action/deeplink that was triggered by the user interaction as action.

 **Example**:
 ```